Patrick Murphy (Florida politician): 2012

 In 2012, Murphy moved from Fort Lauderdale to Jupiter and ran for the 18th congressional district.
 The district had previously been the 16th District, represented by Republican Tom Rooney.
 It had historically been one of the more Republican districts in South Florida, having been in Republican hands for all but one term since its creation in 1973 (it had been the 10th from 1973 to 1983, the 12th from 1983 to 1993, and the 16th from 1993 to 2013).
 However, it had been made significantly more compact in the 2010 round of redistricting, losing most of its heavily Republican western portion to the new 17th district.
 Rooney opted to run in the 17th, leaving the 18th as an open seat.

 In the general election, Murphy faced Republican incumbent Allen West, a freshman congressman who ran for reelection in the 18th after his former district, the 22nd, had been made significantly more Democratic in redistricting.
 In the general election, Murphy said that he was so taken aback by some of the things West was saying in Congress and on television that he felt compelled to run against him.
-Allen had called Democrats "Communists", said that Social Security was "akin to slavery", and had fired a pistol near a prisoner's head when serving in the Iraq War.
+West had called Democrats "Communists", said that Social Security was "akin to slavery", and had fired a pistol near a prisoner's head when serving in the Iraq War.
 Murphy was supported by Florida's former Republican Governor Charlie Crist and former Democratic President Bill Clinton, along with Republican Sheriff of Martin County Bob Crowder, who ran against West in the primaries.
 The race was among the most expensive congressional races in 2012, and called one of the ugliest in the 2012 campaign, as well as one of the closest.

 Murphy was officially certified as the victor over West several days after the election, with a margin of 2,429 votes.
 West initially indicated that his campaign would seek to challenge the results, but he conceded defeat after Murphy's victory became apparent.

 2014

 Murphy ran for re-election in 2014, and was a member of the Democratic Congressional Campaign Committee's Frontline program, designed to protect their most vulnerable incumbents.
-Despite this, he won his bid for a second term by defeating Republican candidate Carl Domino, a former State Representative, with almost 60% of the vote, even out-polling Republican Governor Rick Scott in the heavily Republican Martin County, which he carried with 55.4% of the vote.
+Despite this, he won his bid for a second term by defeating Republican candidate Carl Domino, a former State Representative, 60% to 40%, even out-polling Republican Governor Rick Scott in the heavily Republican Martin County, which he carried with 55.4% of the vote.
 He raised and spent over $5.3 million, more than any other House Democrat who ran for re-election.
 Of his 13 television advertisements, none of them attacked his Republican opponent.